 PlayerUnknown’s Battlegrounds might have been one of the gaming sensations of 2017, but it doesn’t have a single player campaign.
 If you prefer Windows games that have campaigns and stories, then you’ve got play a single player offline game.

-There have been plenty of major Windows game releases in 2017, and with 2018 on the horizon (at time of writing) now might be a good time to check out some of the hottest offline games for this year.
+There have been plenty of major Windows game releases in 2018 and 2019, and with 2020 here, now might be a good time to check out some of the hottest offline games for this year.

-PC offline games to play in 2018
+Best PC offline games to play on Windows 10

-Wolfenstein II: The New Colossus (recommended)
+Wolfenstein II: The New Colossus

 Wolfenstein is one of the longest running PC game series that started in the 1980s.
 Wolfenstein II: The New Colossus is the latest addition to the franchise that picks up from where the New Order left off.

 Wolfenstein II: The New Colossus has had rave reviews since it launched in October 2017.
 The game stars war veteran BJ Blazkowicz who rallies the resistance against the Nazi regime in 1960s America.

 Even though it’s based in 1961, the developers have given the game a sci-fi feel by including futuristic weaponry, which players can mix together with dual wielding, and robotic enemies to mow down.

 Civ VI is perhaps the most fully featured addition to the franchise to date.
 You can run the game on Windows 7/8.1/10 and Mac OS X platforms, and the game is retailing at about $60.

 Civ VI has a modified tech tree that’s much more integrated to the actual geographical terrain of a player‘s nation, which adds more depth to the gameplay.

 The game’s wide range of gameplay systems also add considerable variety to its gameplay.
 Furthermore, the Civilization VI: Rise & Fall expansion pack that’s coming out in 2018 will introduce even more dynamic layers to the game.

-3. Divinity: Original Sin II
+Original Sin II

 The game is retailing at $45 on Steam, but there are also Divine and Eternal editions that include digital art books, soundtracks, art packs, design documents and a Divinity anthology.